 The primary task of ansible is configuration management.
-Ansible is an ideal alternative for obtaining the desired state in a particular infrastructure with the least human effort.
+Ansible best practices make it an ideal alternative for obtaining the desired state in a particular infrastructure with the least human effort.
 In this article, we shall take a look at the ansible architecture, how it works, and various ansible advantages.
 Most important of all, the discussion would highlight the role of playbooks in Ansible.
+If you’re an Ansible professional preparing for an Ansible certification, this introduction is a good start for you.
 So, let’s learn more about ansible.

 Ansible Tutorial: Starting with the Basics

 The first point of interest in this discussion should be on what is ansible.
 However, let us take a look at some facts about Ansible.
 According to the Ansible community review for 2017, the Ansible user base got increased by 50%.
 Ansible also has its top-level topic among GitHub searches that leads to more than 5000 databases of Ansible content.
 Ansible also made to the top 10 of all GitHub projects in different categories according to the 2017 GitHub Octoverse Report.